-11. ALUMNI NARRATIVES
+ALUMNI NARRATIVES

 The following Alumni Narratives were provided by UCLA Law graduates who are working in the environmental arena.
-Their stories are intended to illustrate different career paths.
+These experiences are intended to illustrate different career paths.
 While these alumni narratives can be helpful and inspiring, it is important to realize that everyone's path is unique.
 We hope you will enjoy their stories.